 The caverns are rich in history and lore in recent years as well.
 On one end of the tour you will find the “Big Room”.
 It's big enough to fit a football stadium in.
 At the other end of the tour, you'll see the beautiful Silver Falls.
 The waterfall drops 210 feet from top to bottom and is the tallest subterranean waterfall in the eastern United States.
 The tour length is 1.25 miles round trip.

-There is a lot of history associated with Tuckaleechee Caverns.
+There's a lot of history associated with Tuckaleechee Caverns.
 The Cherokee Indians knew about the caverns and used them to hide in when they needed to.
-The first white men to settle in the area arrived in the late 1700’s but they didn’t discover the caverns until the middle of the 19th century when sawmill workers noticed the water from a heavy downpour of rain disappeared into a sink hole.
-The hole was filled with debris but one of the men found an opening in the rock and made his way into what is now the caverns.
+The first white men to settle in the area arrived in the late 1700’s.
+However, they didn’t discover the caverns until the middle of the 19th century.
+This is when sawmill workers noticed the water from a heavy downpour of rain disappeared into a sink hole.
+The hole was filled with debris.
+However, one of the men found an opening in the rock and made his way into what is now the caverns.

 - Tuckaleechee Caverns Tour Length 1.25 miles round trip

 - Tuckaleechee Caverns Tickets and Admission - Adults $15 a ticket | Children $7 a ticket | Children under 4 are free.

 Bill Vananda and Harry Myers